We are often asked, “Can a Social Security disability attorney speed up my case?”

 One thing to keep in mind: there is no “fast-track” for claimants who are represented by an attorney.
+No attorney can guarantee that they can speed up your case.
 However, experienced attorneys do know a few things that might help you get a decision on your claim faster.

 Helping You Get Approved In the “First Round” or Initial Application

 The fastest way to receive Social Security disability benefits is win your claim on the initial application (rather than on appeal, which can take several months or even over one year).
 An attorney’s experience in handling claims and in knowing what Social Security is looking for can help increase your chances of winning at the initial application stage.
 Not all attorneys handle initial applications; however, we do handle initial claims here at the Ortiz Law Firm.

 If you do find an attorney to represent you at the initial application stage, the lawyer can:

 - assist you in filling out the disability application so that it clearly demonstrates how you “meet a listing” (or equal a listing), or how you are not able to perform any work on a full time basis;

 - help gather your medical records and other evidence to show your medical conditions;